vctfence/scrapbee/README.md

 ### Manifest v3 Status

-The addon is succesfully ported to the manifest v3 as it is [implemented](https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/) in Firefox Nightly v102.
+The addon is successfully ported to the manifest v3 as it is [implemented](https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/) in Firefox Nightly v102.
 To run with MV3 rename manifest.json.mv3 to manifest.json.